stjude/DeepMRIRec/README.md

 # Deep-learning-based acceleration of MRI for radiotherapy planning of pediatric patients with brain tumors

 DeepMRIRec is a deep learning based pipeline for RT-coil specific MRI reconstruction.
-DeepMRIRec accelarate MRI acquisition by 4 times and produce sharp and trustworthy images to meet demands of mission critical applications.
-The details of the methods can be found in our manuscript.
-If you want to use our methods please follow the steps from "scripts/DeepMRIRec" jupyter notebook.
+DeepMRIRec accelerate MRI acquisition by 4 times and produce sharp and trustworthy images to meet demands of mission critical applications.
+The details of the methods can be found in our manuscript (https://arxiv.org/abs/2311.13485).
+If you want to use our methods please follow the steps from "scripts/DeepMRIRec" jupyter notebook and dont forget to cite.

 ![MRI Reconstruction](misc/recout.jpg?raw=true "MRI Reconstruction")